arnhemcr/financial/README.md

 # Arnhemcr/financial

-This Go module translates financial transactions from [comma-separated values (CSV)] to a standard format.
+This Go module translates financial transactions.
+It can read transactions in an arbitrary [comma-separated values (CSV)] format.
+And it can write those transactions in various standard formats.
-It allows transactions from CSV account statements in different formats to be merged for analysis.
+This module enables merging of transactions from CSV account statements in different formats.
 Arnhemcr/financial contains a program and supporting package.

 ## Program translate